chrismdp/chrismdp.github.com/_posts/2024-12-06-why-hybrid-jobs-work.md

 There needs to be an honest conversation on the values behind the decisions being made, so there is clarity about what needs to be done.
 Talk to the team about the benefits of being together.
 Ask them how they feel about it, and what their assumptions are.
 Listen hard and make allowances for different temperaments.[^safety]

 There is not one set formula for hybrid success.
 I work from London one or two days a week, pre-agreed with my team.
 I make sure I am only there when there is a good reason.
 It will be different for every team and company.

-Few would disagree that coming together to work from time to time is valuable and useful.
-It is great for morale and for collaboration.
-People do not want to be forced by a blanket rule they do not understand, where the rationale is not clear.
+I am a mild extravert, so I gain energy both from being with people and from recharging on my own at different times.
+Everyone is different, so the work/home balance should depend on the work, life stage and temperament.
+Figure it out with your team rather than following a playbook.

 ## Make office days worth the effort